russkyc/resolv/README.md

     <img src="https://github.com/russkyc/resolv/actions/workflows/deploy.yml/badge.svg">
 </p>

-> [!NOTE]
-> Conflict resolving is not yet implemented, but conflict finder and schedules are implemented.

 <p style="text-align: justify">
 Resolv can automatically detect conflicting course schedules and suggest appropriate changes to limit or fully avoid schedule conflicts.
 It can